dektlong/dekt-devx-demo/README.md

   - use ```devx-mood```  as the parent application in both cases

 - access the api-portal and highlight how discovery of existing APIs prior to creating new ones is done
+  - if planning to show Brownfield API (see below), highlight how a developer can simply access an off platform external service by calling the 'brownfield URL' directly,  e.g. ```sentiment.tanzu-sm.io/v1/check-sentiment```

 - highlight the simplicity of the ```workload.yaml```